echobind/bisonapp/README.md

 # Set up CI

 This project uses GitHub Actions for CI and should work out of the box.
-Note, as you add ENV vars to your app, you'll want to also add them in GitHub Secrets.
+As you add ENV vars to your app, you'll want to also add them in GitHub Secrets.

 Easiest CI configuration ever, right?